-Conundrum Hot Springs is the most famous alpine hot spring in Colorado.
-It is also a hot spot (pun intended) of conservation controversy.
+Conundrum Hot Springs is the most famous alpine hot spring in Colorado, which is part of the reason why it’s also a hot spot (pun intended) of conservation controversy.
 After a decade of dramatically increasing visitor numbers and the resulting impact to a wilderness area, the Forest Service implemented a strict permit system for all overnight visitors.
-To snag a permit, you have be well-informed and a little lucky.
+To snag a permit, you have to be well-informed and a little lucky.
 To take the trip, you have to be well-prepared and ready to earn it.

 Protecting and Embracing Conundrum Hot Springs